sam0x17/supertrait/README.md

     assert_eq!(buzz.double_self_plus(Some(3)), (buzz, buzz, Some(3)))
 }
 ```

+Notice that in the above supertrait we are able to use both default associated types and const
+fn trait items with full generics support.

 Supertraits are also sealed such that a trait created via `#[supertrait]` can only be impled if
 `#[impl_supertrait]` is attached to the impl statement.